Bezos to give Amazon reins to cloud boss Jassy as sales rocket past $100 billion

 Net sales for the current quarter are expected to be between $100 billion and $106 billion.

-Reporting by Akanksha Rana in Bengaluru and Jeffrey Dastin in San Francisco; Additional reporting by Subrat Patnaik and Noor Zainab Hussain in Bengaluru; Editing by Anil D’Silva and Lisa Shumaker
+Reporting by Jeffrey Dastin in San Francisco and Akanksha Rana in Bengaluru; Additional reporting by Subrat Patnaik and Noor Zainab Hussain in Bengaluru; Editing by Anil D’Silva and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.